davidinoel/misc/bugs/Homebrew.md

 - TO DO: Homebrew also makes outgoing connections via Ruby (to GitHub).
-Ensure that those sessions are forced on to a modern protocol and cypher suite.
+Ensure that those sessions are forced on to a modern protocol and cypher suite (should be ok?).

 - TO DO: Homebrew also makes outgoing connections via Python.
 Ensure that those sessions are forced on to a modern protocol and cypher suite.